fengxia41103/myblog/downloads/pandoc/resume.md

         2. [Config Lenovo server to RAID][17]
         3. [RH Satellite][19]

-* `Lenovo Open Cloud` product.
+* Core developer of the `Lenovo Open Cloud` product.
 Forked [Netbox][18] by Digital Ocean.
 Retrofit its models and added functions to make it data center planning and orchestration tool.
   Extended Netbox architecture to include Redis for async task.
 Scripted switch and server scanning to draw topology of server-switch & switch-switch physical connections.
 Source code in [github][18].

     - **Tools**: Django, Celery, Redis, Postgresql, Ansible, pexpect
     - **Sample writings**: [Netbox design][15]